Gattaca (1997)

 World’s Greatest Directors (Peter Wier and Steven Spielberg are examples).
 And

-he’s a fine Director, which is on displays here.
+he’s a fine Director, which is on displays here, but when he is the Director,

 “Gattaca” is set in a far-too-believable Near-Future Dystopia